This article about the best warehousing startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 - Innovator of the Year: Flexe – Supply Chain Dive

 The unfortunate truth about working in a warehouse is the physicality of the labor.
 Picking and sorting packages, all day and every day, is inherently manual work.
 That is where Kinetic comes in.
-The startup is producing wearable technology that reduces workplace injuries for the industrial workforce.
+It’s very unique among the warehousing startups as it is producing wearable technology that reduces workplace injuries for the industrial workforce.
 Their solution is to equip employees with industrial wearables which automatically detects unsafe postures and provides workers with feedback whenever a high-risk motion occurs.
 Over time, workers can use the tech to improve their biomechanics, resulting in less long-term injuries and an overall improvement to well-being.

 The tech contributes to an overall healthier, and happier, workplace.
 Safety managers can view risk data on the Kinetic dashboard, which can be used to make targeted changes to workplace processes and further reduce injury risks.